danielslaurinavics/delivery/README.md

 -	OrderController with methods for:
 	- retrieving and showing list of orders,
 	- creating and storing new orders,
-	- updating the order status,
-	- returning a list of pending orders to restaurants.
+	- returning a list of pending orders:
--	CourierController with methods for:
-	- retrieving and showing list of orders:
+	  - for restaurants:
+		- orders, which are pending, in preparation and ready for delivery,
-	  - ready for delivery,
+		- ability to change status: pending => preparation, preparation => ready for delivery,
+		- only orders from the restaurant the user is logged in from are seen.
+	  - for couriers:
+		- orders, which are ready for delivery and en route to delivery address,
+		- ability to change status: ready for delivery => en route, en route => delivered (completed).
+		- the courier user is only able to see:
+		  - orders which are ready for delivery (can be chosen),
-	  - orders, which are delivered by that particular courier, which are en route.
+		  - orders which are being delivered by him/her (assigned to courier).
 -	RatingController with methods for
 	- assigning ratings to the orders which are complete.
 	- viewing average quality rating for restaurants and average performance ratings for couriers.